-Regulates activities conducted in nontidal wetlands and their regulated buffers through the implementation of a comprehensive program designed to avoid and minimize proposed impacts and to mitigate for impacts determined to be unavoidable.
+Regulates activities conducted in nontidal wetlands and their regulated buffers (generally 25-feet although it is expanded to 100 feet for wetlands of special State concern or wetlands adjacent to steep slopes that contain highly erodible soils) through the implementation of a comprehensive program designed to avoid and minimize proposed impacts and to mitigate for impacts determined to be unavoidable.
 A permit or Letter of Authorization must be obtained from the Department prior to conducting a regulated activity.